sengtan/utm_campus_chatbot/README.md

 A Flask-based web application for campus facility management, featuring an AI-powered chatbot, issue reporting, facility booking, and admin dashboard.
 This project can be hosted locally or online.

+You can access this UTM Campus Chatbot web-app hosted on PythonAnywhere [here](https://tansenghooi.pythonanywhere.com/).

 ---

 ## Hosting Options